 Instructions

-• Bake for 8 to 12 minutes, until the lemon mixture is just set.
+- Bake for 8 to 12 minutes, until the lemon mixture is just set (do not overbake).
 Allow to cool to lukewarm before transferring to refrigerator to chill completely.
-Note that the lemon filling will remain very soft and lemon-curd like.
+Note that the filling will remain very soft and lemon-curd like.